-From the time he was 15 years old and an undefeated varsity tennis player in Northern California, Steve always dreamed about being a tennis professional at a tennis resort.
+From the time he was fifteen years old and an undefeated varsity tennis player in Northern California, Steve always dreamed about being a tennis professional at a tennis resort.
 Today, Steve is living the dream as Head Clinic Coordinator at Rancho Valencia, where he has worked since 1999.
 Steve attended Butte College as a member of the men's tennis team and went on to teach private lessons for several years in Northern and Southern California.
 After moving to the San Diego area, Steve became the Head Tennis Coach for the boys and girls teams at Santa Fe Christian High School.

 Putting the fun back into the fundamentals and improving players' strokes and techniques, Steve enjoys teaching all levels and ages of players at Rancho Valencia and has taught from ages 2 to 92.

 Mason has been coaching tennis at Rancho Valencia since moving to San Diego in July 2007.
 He began playing tennis at age 10 in his hometown of Davis, California and was one of the top juniors in the Northern California section.
 During his four years at the University of San Francisco, he earned all-West Coast Conference honors in doubles in the 2003 and 2004 seasons, serving as team captain in 2004.

 After college, Mason was the assistant coach for the UC Davis men's tennis team in 2005-2006.
 He also played on the pro tour for several years, competing in Futures and Challenger events all over the world from 2006 to 2010 and winning the doubles title at the Futures Pro Event in Puerta Vallarta, Mexico in 2008.